danssmnt/CheatDevice-Archive/LCS/Cheat Device/v1.0/v1.0g/README.md

 ## Changelog
  - Adds support for 3.10OE-A and up.

-## Release Notes
-> You must use lcscheatdevice371.prx for 3.71 M33 or higher.

 ## Archival Notes
+Last version to be officially released for LCS.

-``lcscheatdevice.prx`` and ``lcscheatdevice_2009.prx`` are ALMOST the same, for some reason, the original one (compiled in 2007) doesn't load on latest firmwares (6.61), while the 2009 version does, but the only difference between them is the 0x69 file byte:
+`Less than 3.71 FW` and `Every other FW` verions are ALMOST the same, for some reason, the original one (compiled in 2007) doesn't load on latest firmwares (6.61), while the other version does, but the only difference between them is the 0x69 file byte:
-	- original ver -> ``0x1D``
+	- original ver -> `0x1D`
-	- 2009 ver -> ``0x2A``
+	- other ver -> `0x2A`

-My theory is that this is a flag for compatible firmware versions (kinda like the ``PSP_FW_VERSION`` flag), but I really don't know.
+My theory (@danssmnt) is that this is a flag for compatible firmware versions (kinda like the `PSP_FW_VERSION` flag), but I really don't know.
 For now, archive should have both.

-Last version to be officially released for LCS?
+Feel free to correct any of the above info if you know more about it.